3 Essential Trading Goals for Long-Term Success

 Interesting story, don’t you think?

-Success in trading comes from strategy, process, proper trading goals, second-order thinking, a mind that is as porous as a sponge, as flexible as bamboo, and as enduring (persistent) as a rock.
+Success in trading comes from strategy, process, proper trading goals, and a mind that is as porous as a sponge, as flexible as bamboo, and as enduring (persistent) as a rock.

 I Challenge You!

-If you’re reading this blog, chances are that you already know how to trade.
+If you're subscribed to this newsletter, chances are that you already know how to trade.